WoodWing/studio-component-set-tools/README.md

 Tools module for Studio Digital Editor component sets.

+## Upgrade notice

+This module is a continuation of the `csde-components-validator` module.
+When upgrading to this module there is a slight change.
+Imports from `./lib/index` or `@woodwing/csde-components-validator/dist/lib/index` have to changed to `./lib/validate` or `@woodwing/studio-component-set-tools/dist/lib/validate`.

 ## Usage

 The module provides tooling to develop component sets.
 For example, it contains public API methods to validate a component set.